- Do I need to make an appointment?

 Yes, you are encouraged to schedule an appointment.
 However, if you are very ill and need to be seen, we will try to accommodate you.

 It depends on what you're coming in for, but usually we can fit you in either that day or within a few days.

-We bill your student account at the Student Business Office.
+Many services are already covered by your student fees.
+If you do incur a cost, we bill your student account at the Student Business Office.

 No, we don't bill your insurance for the visits, services, medications, or lab work.

 Yes, we provide six personal counseling sessions per semester at no cost to you.
 Counseling interns work under the supervision of a Licensed Clinical Social Worker.

 No, but if you call 211 they will help you access lower cost dental care that may be available to you in Ventura County.
 In addition, Oxnard College provides low cost dental cleaning and exams (805) 986-5823.

 No, the health fee covers most of out services.
 However, we can provide you with information on low-cost insurance plans that you may qualify for.

 We can perform limited vision screening (prescriptions for glasses are not given) and treat eye infections.
 We do have a partnership with the Lyon's club that may help you with providing free/low cost optometry services and prescription glasses.